Earthfiredrake/SWL-Clockwatcher/README.md

   + Character select agent alerts will be updated once an agent changes state (completes or starts a mission, or recovers from incapacitation)
 + Each lair's missions share a single entry in both the timer window and offline tracking tool, and the listed time is the longest of those missions' cooldowns
 + Clockwatcher.exe automatically refreshes every five seconds, merging new data with that already loaded and retaining any "Ready!" missions until manually cleared
-+  Game state changes should force serialization,
++  Game state changes should force serialization, so the app will have the new data promptly after mission completions, agent status changes
 + Cooldowns seem to be tweaked occasionally by the server.
 Values provided by this mod, particularly while offline, should be considered estimates, usually accurate to within a minute or two
   + Agent recovery timers seem to be out of whack at the moment, with agents coming back on duty hours ahead of schedule.
-This can cause both the viewer and login alert system to think an agent is still busy long after they've recovered.
+This can cause both the viewer and login alert system to think an agent is still busy long after they've recovered
 + Queue alerts:
   + Are not triggered for solo scens, or if queueing as a group
   + Use the same refresh cycle as the rest of the viewer, so may be delayed by up to five seconds

 ## Change Log
-Version Next
+Version 1.3.1
++ Full support for new agent mission slots
+  + Login alerts were ignoring empty slots after the third
 + Sequential groupfinder pops should now be better at triggering audio alerts
++ App no longer tied to mod directory
+  + Autodetects running client instances and pulls their path info to find the logfiles
+  + sfx folder is still required to be nearby (see the github app only pack for what's needed)
++ Fixes a couple minor bugs with the app, and adds significant logging to track down any remaining issues
+  + If you end up with an AppLog.txt file in your app directory, let me know

 Version 1.3.0
 + Mod: Alternate login screen system hopefully fixes the login crashes (if it starts crashing on startup, let me know)